 It is a phrase you like to use when describe the diagnostic imaging capabilities available at Tri-County Health Care.
 With a complete spectrum of cutting edge imaging equipment and staff committed to providing the very best in patient care, we are committed to providing our patients an unmatched level of convenience and expertise.
-Our full time radiologist, Gerald McCullough, M.D., brings with him nearly two decades of experience and knowledge in serving patients throughout the region.

 Click to find out more about our dedicated providers below:

 Magnetic Resonance Imaging (MRI) exams are a non-invasive diagnostic imaging exam of soft tissue, bone, and muscle that have become one of the fastest growing types of medical diagnostic tests in the United States.
 Tri-County's installation of its own leading-edge MRI System, now allows patients to experience faster, more comfortable exams right here in Wadena.
 Providing one of the most modern diagnostic technology systems available today, Tri-County is the only health care system to provide this particular MRI system within a 45 mile radius.
 An integral part of Tri-County Health Care's Advanced Imaging Suite, this technology provides tremendous patient benefits including

 - More Personalized Exams — Patients can receive exams tailored to their specific body type and needs while maximizing comfort.

 - Greater Diagnostic Confidence — This leading edge technology provides greater diagnostic confidence with high-quality images like never before and a range of clinical applications that can help you to respond to treatment earlier than ever before.